-During the months of July and August 2010, the Director of Academic Services began by chairing the P.A.U.S.E. group and reviewing the accomplishments from the previous year.
+During the months of July and August 2010, the Assistant Superintendent began by chairing the P.A.U.S.E. group and reviewing the accomplishments from the previous year.
 He worked with the Administrative Council to discuss the timeline for the development of the plan.